 About 5 month ago, I felt so tired and exhausted, that I asked my wife for help.
 As long as I know her, she has been the absolute opposite from me with regards to eating.
 She has always been focusing on how the food would impact her afterwards rather than just the pure enjoyment of the meal itself.
 Don’t get me wrong, she knows how to enjoy a good and tasty meal, however she has that internal responsibility for her body & health that I was missing for my entire life.

 The goal was to not do any short lived diet or program, but just change my lifestyle in a long lasting, sustainable and joyful way.
 Long story short, as you can see in the following chart, my weight started to consistently drop from the day I made the conscious decision that my well being is really important to me.

 I achieved that result by simply drinking more water, sleeping more, eating more vegetables and less sugar.
 I quit the gym and replaced it with regular walks through nature and don’t cut out any particular food, but reduce portion sizes so that I still enjoy the moment but know that I still feel good afterwards.

-I don't really have a clear end goal in mind as I don't do a diet, but I believe that my body will level out at a certain weight which is probably the one that is healthy and natural, so for now I believe that will be around 70kg, but I will see.
-However the quality of my life has dramatically improved, it's easier to focus, outdoor activities become more enjoyable and so far there is not a single downside or anything that I would miss.
+I don’t really have a clear end goal in mind as I don’t do a diet, but I believe that my body will level out at a certain weight which is probably the one that is healthy and natural, so for now I believe that will be around 70kg, but I will see.
+However the quality of my life has dramatically improved, it’s easier to focus, outdoor activities become more enjoyable and so far there hasn’t been a single downside or anything that I would miss.

 This new lifestyle has become the new norm, which proves that it has been a lasting lifestyle change rather than a short lived diet.
 I’m by far just scratching the surface of discovering what I can do for my body & mind in order to be healthy & happy, however it’s the crucial foundation that allows me to focus on the next area that I want to transform, the creation of a healthy and sustainable business …